A Photorealistic Dataset and Vision-Based Algorithm for Anomaly Detection During Proximity Operations in Lunar Orbit: The ALLO Pipeline and Dataset

 The positions of the Earth and Sun are determined over a 365-day period relative to the Moon using 2030 ephemeris data from the Skyfield library \cite{2019ascl.soft07024R}.
 These bodies are positioned relative to the ISS model to replicate the background views expected by the arm's cameras.
 For computational efficiency, all models are scaled down in size but positioned to preserve their apparent angular sizes from the station's perspective, ensuring visual fidelity.

-To simulate the arm-mounted camera perspectives, 50 unique base poses are manually defined around the ISS.
+To simulate arm-mounted camera perspectives, 50 unique base poses are manually defined around the ISS.
+These poses are derived from possible Canadarm3 trajectories near the mounting fixtures located on the exterior of the station.
 To introduce realistic pose imprecision and enhance viewpoint diversity, each base pose is perturbed with Gaussian noise during rendering, using standard deviations of 1 m for position and 0.2 rad for orientation (roll, pitch, and yaw).
-This randomization strategy ensures comprehensive coverage of the relevant station regions and subtle yet critical variations in perspective.
+This randomization strategy ensures comprehensive coverage of the key station regions and subtle yet critical variations in perspective.